Advertiser Disclosure

 Card Design

-Introductory 0% APR — Mastercard Black Card
+Introductory 0% APR: Mastercard Black Card

 Card Requirements

-The Mastercard Black card is issued by Barclays Bank while the Amex Platinum card is issued by American Express.
+The Mastercard Black card is issued by Barclays Bank, while the Amex Platinum card is issued by American Express.

 Final Thoughts

 It doesn’t take an extensive analysis to determine which card offers the better value for a frequent traveler.
-Let’s just start with the fact that the Mastercard Black card does not offer a welcome bonus, earns just 1x points on all spending, and its points have limited redemption options.
+Let’s just start with the fact that the Mastercard Black card does not offer a welcome bonus and earns just 1x points on all spending, and its points have limited redemption options.
 The Amex Platinum card, in contrast, has a generous welcome offer, earns 5x points on select flights, and earns flexible points that can be transferred to travel partners for greater potential value.

 The Mastercard Black card charges a hefty annual fee yet offers few benefits to offset that fee.
 While the Amex Platinum card has a steep annual fee, you could easily offset it by utilizing just a few of the extensive statement credits or perks.
 The value of access to its worldwide lounge network, for example, nearly accomplishes that alone.